kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 Meaning that for any actions other than Drift + consolidation, the total amount of disrupting + unhealthy nodes has to be less than 30 for them to trigger disruption.

 ### Q: How should allowed disruptions be calculated in a multi-reason world?
+The calculation of allowed disruptions in a system with multiple disruption reasons has become more intricate following the introduction of Disruption Budget Reasons.
+Previously, the formula was straightforward:

-Allowed Disruptions before this RFC are calculated like so AllowedDisruptions = minNodeCountOfAnActiveBudget - unhealthyNodes - totalDisruptingNodes With the introduction of Disruption Budget Reasons, this allowedDisruptions equation gets more complex.
+AllowedDisruptions = minNodeCountOfAnActiveBudget - unhealthyNodes - totalDisruptingNodes.

-There are two equations that make sense when calculating the budgets.
+When calculating by reason, two potential equations emerge:

-AllowedDisruptionByReason = minNodeCountOfActiveBudget[reason] - unhealthyNodes - totalDisruptingNodes[reason]
+1. AllowedDisruptionByReason = minNodeCountOfActiveBudget[reason] - unhealthyNodes - totalDisruptingNodes[reason]
-AllowedDisruptionByReason = minNodeCountOfActiveBudget[reason] - unhealthyNodes - totalDisruptingNodes
+2. AllowedDisruptionByReason = minNodeCountOfActiveBudget[reason] - unhealthyNodes - totalDisruptingNodes
 The second equation is the one we should opt into.

 Take this budget as an example